KrishnaIyer/csvtojson/README.md

 csvtojson [flags]

 Flags:
-      --allow-malformed          allow parsing malformed CSV -c, --csv-file string          input csv file name -d, --debug                    print detailed logs for errors --fill-empty-with string   value to fill empty cells with. --allow-malformed must be set for this to be effective -h, --help                     help for csvtojson -o, --out-file string          output file name.
+  -c, --csv-file string                 input csv file name -d, --debug                           print detailed logs for errors -h, --help                            help for csvtojson -o, --out-file string                 output file name.
 Use yaml or json based on the required format.
+      --values.allow-malformed          allow parsing malformed CSV
+      --values.fill-empty-with string   value to fill empty cells with. --allow-malformed must be set for this to be effective
+      --values.replace-with string      simple text find and replace.
+Usage --replace-with <search>,<replacement>
       --yaml                            marshal to yaml instead of json
 ```